 Central Point School District No. 6 provides a continuum of programs to accommodate the needs of all students.
 There is a clear commitment of staff and resources to modify not only the curricular standards, but the environment, to provide genuine opportunities for all students to learn, engage themselves socially, and work towards a high school diploma.
-The two main divisions of this department are alternative education and special education.
+The two main divisions of this department arespecial education and alternative education.

 Special education services for eligible disabled students are provided in all ten district schools, as well as the Headwaters Program.
 These programs are accessible to students qualifying as disabled under state and federal laws.
 Disabilities must be confirmed by an assessment provided by the district.
 Any child suspected of having a disability can be referred for testing by anybody, including the parent.
 Qualifying disabilities can range from speech and language concerns to much more serious impairments such as learning disabilities, intellectual disabilities, chronic health concerns or autism.

 Each school in the district has an educational resource classroom and speech/language services.
 Most disabilities can be accommodated in the child’s neighborhood school.
 Some low incidence and higher need disabilities are provided in targeted schools only.
 These programs can be accessed by students from any school, if appropriate.
 It is important to serve these students as close to the regular classroom curricula and non-disabled students as is appropriate and effective.